 Sensor Tower provides comprehensive insights through multiple mobile data platforms.
 It is incredibly useful for evaluating the impacts of paid marketing campaigns on app growth and understanding user activities.
-Using Ad Intelligence combined with Store Intelligence, Usage Intelligence and App Intelligence, you can track the trends of an app's ad spending, and see how it has influenced downloads/revenue, the number of active users and category rankings.
-This article will use a lifestyle app as example to show you all relevant features, and how you could gain valuable insights across Sensor Tower's platforms.
+Using Ad Intelligence combined with Store Intelligence, Usage Intelligence, and App Intelligence, you can track the trends of an app's ad spending, and see how it has influenced downloads/revenue, the number of active users and category rankings.
+This article will use a lifestyle app as an example to show you all relevant features, and how you could gain valuable insights across Sensor Tower's platforms.

 Track Advertising Activities Using Network Analysis

 With the Network Analysis feature under Ad Intelligence, you can track how an app's Share of Voice (SoV) had varied over time across ad networks.
 You could also add your competitor's apps to compare their share of voices side by side in all ad networks.

 In the chart below, you could find the % share of voice of the app in the US App Store in 2018.
 This app had launched burst ad campaigns last year, and it mainly focused on the time period from January to mid-April across multiple networks.

 Note: Since the size of networks are different, an 1% share of voice from some networks such as Facebook can be much more impactful than a 1% share of voice in smaller networks such as Applovin.
 Please don't compare the percentage number of SoV across networks.

 App Analysis within Store Intelligence provides downloads and revenue estimates for any app from the App Store and Google Play Store.
 You can add a cohort of apps to compare multiple apps' downloads or revenue across countries and devices.